-Cherry flavoured topical anesthesia is administered by the dentist to the site before needles to inject local anesthesia are used to numb the tooth and surrounding area.
-The attending dentist will then wait a few minutes until the area is completely numb before beginning treatment.
+Topical anesthesia is administered by the dentist to the gums around the problem tooth before needles to inject local anesthesia are used to numb the tooth and surrounding area.
+The attending dentist will then wait the required amount of time until the area is completely numb before beginning treatment.

 Step 2: Dental dam to protect patient’s mouth

-The dental surgeon and dental assistant will apply a dental dam which is a thin sheet of rubbery material that allows the dentist to concentrate on the one specific tooth receiving treatment.
-The sheet effectively blocks out all the other surrounding teeth and provides a sterile environment to reduce the risk of infection by the natural bacteria in a patient’s mouth.
+A thin sheet of latex, a rubbery insulative material is applied to the patient’s mouth by the dentist or dental assistant.
+This dental dam as it’s called allows the dentist to focus on the one specific tooth receiving treatment.
+The sheet effectively eclipses the other surrounding teeth and provides a sterile environment that reduces the risk of injury or infection by the natural bacteria present in a patient’s mouth.

 Step 3: Drilling and removing decayed matter